DRLabCivic/LullabyBox/README.md

 ### App

-* [ ] fix special asci characters in location string
+* [x] fix special asci characters in location string
 * [x] fix that a soundfile for each recording is created, instead only use temp file
+    * now the audiofile gets deleted after succesfull upload.
 * [ ] restrict maximal length of soundfile
 * [ ] Make it look nicer